 Search Console (formerly known as the Webmaster Tools) is a free web app created by Google.
 It can help you improve your site and thereby get more visitors.

 With Search Console, you connect your site to Google and share information directly with the search giant.
-In return, Google provides you insights into how they “see” your site and other useful details.
-Google also notifies you if and when there’s something you should fix to rank higher or even to regain your lost rankings.
+In return, Google provides you insights into how they “see” your site and many other useful details.
+Google notifies you if and when there’s something you should fix to rank higher or even to regain your lost rankings.

 Things Search Console can help you with

 Search Console gives you a lot of useful information and sends you notifications that you can use to improve your site:

 - You can see how your site appears in the search results

 - See which search phrases and queries people use to find your content

 - See which of your posts get most visitors from search